yating3/fast-robots/Lab7/lab7.md

 <img src="lab7_dm_equations.png" width="500" class="center">

 Drag can be determined using constant speed.
 I found the constant speed by driving the car towards the wall at a constant PWM value.
-The value I chose was 125 because it's about 70% of my maximum speed of 180.
-The starting position of the car was about 3 meters away from the wall since I would be driving it very quickly and this distance is within the sensing range of my ToF.
+The value I chose was 126 because it's 70% of my maximum speed of 180.
+The PWM couldn't be too high because the robot needed to drive enough distance to reach a steady state speed and the starting distance is limited by the ToF sensing distance.
+The starting position of my car was about 2 meters away from the wall since I would be driving it very quickly and this distance is within the sensing range for long mode.
 I had the robot brake when it was 1 foot away from the wall in order to avoid crashing and damaging it.

 I logged the PWM input and ToF sensor outputs by storing them in arrays then sending the data over bluetooth.
 I received it in Jupyter using a notification handler.
 I then used the time and distance readings to calculate velocity (dx/dt).

-Plots of PWM/Distance/Velocity vs. Time
+Plots of PWM/Distance/Velocity vs. Time:

 <img src="lab7_dm_plots.png" width="500" class="center">

 From this I found: